Compiled from my ten-part series at Capital Research Center

 “There are some judges that issue arrest warrants,” she said.
 “Good for them!
 We see there are some judges that convict.
 Good for them!”
 But delaying convictions remained a serious criticism of the biannual European Commission Evaluation Reports.
 “That’s why we entered the European Union, to play by rules — by their rules!”

 Inspiring Dependency through Democracy Development

-In June 2017, President Donald Trump committed to uphold Article 5 of the North Atlantic Treaty Organization (NATO) during a Rose Garden press conference with President Johannis.
-Trump had declined to make the commitment a month earlier at the NATO Summit.
+In June 2017, President Donald Trump committed to upholding Article 5 of the North Atlantic Treaty Organization (NATO), during a Rose Garden press conference with President Johannis.
+Trump had declined to commit a month earlier at the NATO Summit.
 His straightforward answer in response to a question by reporter Ramona Avramescu reassured Europeans who depend on the American taxpayer for their defense.

 “In under a minute,” led Buzzfeed, “a modest reporter from Romania managed to do what the leaders of 27 countries and President Donald Trump’s own staff couldn’t.”